metatooth/kaleidocycle/README.md

 # [kaleidocycle](https://kaleidocycle.metatooth.com)

-A kaleidocycle is a ring of tetrahedra that can rotate about itself.
+A kaleidocycle is a ring of tetrahedra that rotates about itself.

 ## Getting Started